Building a House in Crete: The Initial Steps

 We asked 45 property purchasers.
 Here’s what they said.

-What’s the Approximate Cost of Different Properties in Crete?
+What’s the Approximate Cost of Land Plot Properties in Crete?

 Once you have discovered a promising building site for your new house in Crete, spend some time on the site.
 See the boundaries of the plot, smell the flowers, feel the atmosphere, hear the sounds and walk the full length of the building site at different times of the day.